 The thalamus and neocortex alone are complex nuclei within the brain.
 They also form an important reciprocally connected network involved in sensory processing, arousal, attention and certain pathophysiological conditions such as epilepsy.
 We study sensory integration at the single neuron level as well as at the network level.
 Many of these experiments involve electrophysiological analysis of neocortical and thalamic neurons, but also may combine other techniques such as: two-photon microscopy, calcium imaging, and/or glutamate uncaging.

 Another interest of the lab includes studying the circuitry and neurons of the intralaminar thalamic nuclei and their connections with basal ganglia nuclei, with the goal of understanding the functional circuitry of these structures at the cellular level, and their dysfunction in diseases, especially Parkinson’s disease.
 To investigate these issues our lab use electrophysiological recordings of intact circuits, neuroanatomical techniques and neuropharmacological analysis of neurons in both the intralaminar thalamic nuclei and nuclei of the basal ganglia.

 Beatty JA, Song SC, Wilson CJ.
-Cell-type Specific Resonances Shape the Responses of Striatal Neurons to Synaptic Input.
-J Neurophysiol.
-2015, 113:688-700.
+(2015) Cell-type Specific Resonances Shape the Responses of Striatal Neurons to Synaptic Input.
+Journal of Neurophysiology.
+113:688-700.

-Beatty, J.A., Sylwestrak, E.L. and C.L.
-Cox.
-Intrinsic properties and muscarinic responsiveness of distinct populations of projection neurons in the rat lateral parafascicular thalamic nucleus.
-Neuroscience (2009), 162, 155-173.
+Beatty, J.A., Sylwestrak, E.L. and Cox, C.L.
+(2009) Intrinsic properties and muscarinic responsiveness of distinct populations of projection neurons in the rat lateral parafascicular thalamic nucleus.
+Neuroscience.
+162:155-173.